-Selling, general and administrative expenses before adjusting items, amortisation of acquired intangible assets, impairment of acquired intangible assets and impairment of acquired goodwill.
+Selling, general and administrative expenses before adjusting items, amortisation of acquired intangible assets, impairment of acquired goodwill.

 This measure is used to evaluate the selling, general and administrative expenses of the business excluding the effect of adjusting items and amortisation of acquired intangible assets, which is a significant charge that is not directly affected by trading.